 The final year of medical school.
 You have made it through the basic science years, shown your clinical skills during your core rotations of third year.
-Now it is time to take all that hard work and organise it into the resident application.
-The fourth year of medical has the most number of simultaneous moving parts.
-But have no fear, we are here to clearly lay out the necessary tasks you have to perform and also the strategy to follow to have a fun fourth year of medical school and match into the top residency program of your choice.
+Now it is time to take all that hard work and organize it into the resident application.
+Also, you will need to take USMLE Step 2, complete your sub-internships in your specialty of choice, and obtain letters of recommendation for your residency application.
+The fourth year of medical school has the most number of simultaneous moving parts.
+But have no fear, we are here to clearly lay out the necessary tasks you have to perform and also the strategy to follow to have a fun fourth year of medical school and match into your top choice residency program.

-Successfully perform all subinternships.
+GOALS Successfully complete all subinternships

-- Learn everything you can about what will be expected of you in each sub-internship. - · Fully satisfy those expectations.

-These 4 steps will help you rock all your sub-internships

-Aim to perform one level higher

-Strive to impress the residents and attending physician by acting like you're already a full intern.
-Try always to provide at least basic treatment-plan recommendations for the patients you see.

-Acquire recommendation letters

-The recommendation letters you need most will come from the residents and attending physicians you truly impressed in your sub-internships.
-The more powerful the letter, the better your chances of matching into the residency you want.

-Make sure you complete all required sub-internships Until you complete them, you won't be allowed to graduate from medical school.
-Strive for excellence during each required sub-internship, even if it's in a specialty different from the one you've chosen for residency.

-Consider performing an "away rotation"

-Do this if you are keen to get into a specific residency program offered by an institution elsewhere in the country or world.
+STRATEGIES - Learn everything you can about what will be expected of you in each sub-internship - Fully satisfy those expectations These 4 steps will help you rock all your sub-internships - Aim to perform one level higher Strive to impress the residents and attending physician by preparing like you're already a full intern.
+Try always to provide at least basic treatment-plan recommendations for the patients you see. - Acquire recommendation letters The recommendation letters you need most will come from the residents and attending physicians you truly impressed in your sub-internships.
+The more powerful the letter, the better your chances of matching into the residency program you want. - Make sure you complete all required sub-internships Until you complete them, you won't be allowed to graduate from medical school.
+Strive for excellence during each required sub-internship, even if it's in a specialty different from the one you've chosen for residency. - Consider performing an "away rotation" Do this if you are keen to get into a specific residency program offered by an institution elsewhere in the country or world.
 How to Become a Part of the Medical Team

+GOALS

-- Distinguish yourself in the eyes of the team's leaders.
+- Distinguish yourself in the eyes of the team's leaders

-- Gain acceptance into the residency pool.
+- Gain acceptance into the residency pool

-- Equip yourself with strategic resources.
+- Equip yourself with strategic resources

-- STRATEGIES

-- · Show you are an active worker.

-- Understand how presenting patients as a third-year student is different from presenting them as a fourth-year student.

-- Develop good rapport with the resident.

-Follow these 4 steps to become a super-impressive team member

-Focus on managing patients

-When you see patients, make sure you ask relevant, well-conceived questions.

-Share with the resident your ideas for managing the patient

-Use the resident as a sounding board.
+- · Show you are an active worker - Understand how presenting patients as a third-year student is different from presenting them as a fourth-year student - Develop good rapport with the resident Follow these 4 steps to become a super-impressive team member Focus on managing patients When you see patients, make sure you ask relevant, well-conceived questions.
+Share with the resident your ideas for managing the patient Use the resident as a sounding board.
 Be receptive to his or her suggestions for improving your management plan.
 Solicit suggestions if none are offered.
 Be sure to ask the resident to explain the medical rationale underlying his or her suggestions and incorporate the suggestions into your revised plan.

-Present the patient by using the SOAP format you learned in third year

-The SOAP format will help ensure your presentation is logically organised and smooth-flowing.
-Emphasise the "assessment" and "plan" elements of the SOAP format.
-Avoid at all costs making fundamental errors on simple presentations.

-Include relevant research findings in your presentation that will help justify the treatment plan you've chosen

-Read the full paper or journal article from which the research findings come.
+Present the patient by using the SOAP format you learned in third year The SOAP format will help ensure your presentation is logically organized and smooth-flowing.
+Emphasize the "assessment" and "plan" elements of the SOAP format.
+Avoid making fundamental errors on simple presentations at all costs.
+Include relevant research findings in your presentation that will help justify the treatment plan you've chosen Read the full paper or journal article from which the research findings come.
 Your objective is to adequately justify to the attending physician your treatment plan's components.
 How to Become a Part of the Medical Team